Governance

 Each strategic initiative is governed by a stage-gate process and overseen by the Group Executive Committee.
 The Board regularly assesses our strategic initiatives and overall strategic plan to satisfy itself that the right balance of risk, capability, and reward is maintained.
 We conduct detailed sensitivity analysis to assess the robustness of our plans.

-The Group Risk Committee reviews all material new business opportunities and projects,
+The Group Executive Committee reviews all material new business opportunities and projects, new country entries, joint ventures, investments, acquisitions and disposals.

-In a challenging environment, we continued to deliver our strategic initiatives in 2022.
-Key achievements for the year included:
+In a challenging environment, we continued to deliver our key strategic initiatives in 2023.

-We made progress across all our strategic initiatives, and the risk remained stable during 2022.
+We made progress across all our strategic initiatives, and the risk remained stable during 2023.

-4. Failure to deliver new energies strategy
+4. Failure to deliver energy transition strategy

 Mitigation and management

-New energies focuses on four clearly defined segments of the market, namely offshore wind, CCUS, hydrogen, and waste-to-value, where we have a strong track record and relevant experience.
-The growth will be facilitated by: partnering in relevant technologies and with established developers; monitoring relevant government policies; and supporting the new energies organisation with 1tec expertise to successfully execute and deliver new energies projects.
+The growth will be facilitated by: partnering in relevant technologies and with established developers; monitoring relevant government policies; and supporting the energy transition delivery unit with technical expertise to successfully execute and deliver energy transition projects.

-In 2022, we:
+In 2023, we:

-• Continued improvements in our ESG performance, as demonstrated by positive ESG ratings (e.g. AA rating from MSCI)
+- Continued improvements in our ESG performance, as demonstrated by positive ESG ratings (e.g. AA rating from MSCI)

-Assessment: Increased
+Assessment: DECREASED

 Operational risks